Alcohol and Entertainment licence

 A full copy of the application must also be submitted to the Responsible Authorities.
 The applicant must also advertise the application by placing a “blue notice” in the window of the premises for the 28 day consultation period and place one advert in the local newspaper.

 If no representations are received during the consultation period the licence is granted.
-If representations are receieved the application is referred by the Licensing Committee for determination.
+If representations are received the application is referred by the Licensing Committee for determination.

 After an application has been granted there may arise times when a licence needs to be amended.
-For example when a business is sold or an employee acting as the Designated Premises Supervisor leaves or a premises undoergoes re-furbishment.
+For example when a business is sold or an employee acting as the Designated Premises Supervisor leaves or a premises undergoes refurbishment.
 For further information please contact the Licensing Section.

 A non-profit making members club can apply for a Club Premises Certificate to allow them to provide regulated entertainment and supply alcohol to their members.
 Qualifying clubs may include Royal British Legion, working men's clubs, sports clubs, etc. A qualifying club applying for a Club Premises Certificate does not need a personal licence holder identified as a designated premises supervisor.